Date

 However, insurance almost never covers a roof replacement needed due to old age, general wear and tear, or a lack of maintenance.
 The best first step is to pull out your policy and read it carefully.
 Then, call your insurance agent to discuss your coverage and understand the claims process.
 This is true for both homeowners and owners of commercial properties who need to protect their assets.

-Common Roof Replacement Mistakes to Avoid
+Common Roof Replacement Mistakes (and How to Avoid Them)

 A new roof is a big investment, and the last thing you want is to make a mistake that costs you more down the road.
 Knowing what pitfalls to look out for can make the entire process smoother and ensure you get a roof that protects your home for years to come.
 Let’s walk through some of the most common missteps homeowners make and how you can sidestep them.
 From believing common myths to picking the wrong materials, a little knowledge goes a long way in making a smart decision for your home.